constellation-daq/Constellation/docs/operator_guide/howtos/setup_systemd.md

 ExecStart=/home/USERNAME/path/to/venv/bin/SatelliteSomething -g $CONSTELLATION_GROUP -n %i
 ```

-To use systemd's template syntax, save it as `SatelliteSomething@.service` - the important part being the `@` at the end of the name.
+To use systemd's template syntax, it has to be saved as `SatelliteSomething@.service` - the important part being the `@` at the end of the name.

-- `Description` should be adapted for your satellite.
+- `Description` should be adapted for the specific satellite.
-- `User` is required to run the service as a non-root user.
-Replace `USERNAME`
+- `User` is required to run the service as a non-root user. `USERNAME` needs to
-  with the user that created the python virtual environment in which the
+  be replaced with the user that created the python virtual environment in
-  satellite is installed.
+  which the satellite is installed.
 - [`EnvironmentFile`](https://www.freedesktop.org/software/systemd/man/latest/systemd.exec.html#EnvironmentFile=)
   allows to specify a file containing additional environment variables to load.
   The file `/home/USERNAME/some/known/path/env` should contain a single line